When an evacuation is anticipated, follow these checklists (if time allows) to give you and your home the best chance of

-- Gather up combustible items from the exterior of the house and bring them inside (patio furniture, children’s toys, door mats, trash cans, etc.) - optionally you msy mover themm at least 30' from any structure, or place them in your pool.
+Gather up combustible items outside the house and bring them inside (patio furniture, children’s toys, door mats, trash cans, etc).
+Optionally move them at least 30' from any structure, or place in your pool.

 Turn off propane tanks.

-- Move propane BBQ appliances away from structures and close propane valves.
+Move propane BBQ appliances indoors or at least 30’ from structures and close tank valves.

 Connect garden hoses to outside water valves or spigots for use by firefighters.
 Attach squeeze-grip nozzles if you have them.

 Don’t leave sprinklers on or water running, they are ineffective and can reduce critical water pressure for the entire neighborhood.

-- Hosing your roof down is dangerous and ineffective.
+Hosing your roof down is dangerous and ineffective.
 Clean your gutters and blow leaves away from house instead (only if time allows).

 Leave exterior lights on so your home is visible to firefighters in the smoke or darkness of night.

 Back your car into the driveway so it is facing out, with vehicle loaded and all doors and windows closed.

-- Have ladder(s) available and place at the corner(s) of the house for firefighters to quickly access your roof.
+Place ladder(s) at the corner(s) of structures for firefighters to quickly access the roof.

 Seal attic and ground vents with pre-cut plywood or commercial seals.